firatozbay/firatozbay/README.md

 # Firat Ozbay

 ## About Me
-Results-driven Senior Software Engineer, Technical Lead, and Game Developer with 7+ years of experience building high-quality games and VR simulations.
+Senior Software Engineer, Technical Lead, and Game Developer with 7+ years of experience building high-quality games and VR simulations.
 Skilled in Unity, C#, graphics programming, and VR development.
 Proven success working in cross-functional Agile teams, startup environments, and diverse international settings across Turkey, Sweden, the USA, and Japan.

 I specialize in developing scalable systems for games and simulations, optimizing performance, and leading technical teams to deliver impactful projects.